surister/cratedb-guide/docs/admin/memory.rst

   collection times **increase** with a bigger heap, leading to **increased** latency.
 Therefore, your heap size shouldn't be too large.

+- The optimal heap size is workload dependent.
+Be sure to test carefully if you want to change the default, as wrong values may cause CrateDB to crash with OutOfMemory errors.

 - CrateDB needs to be able to hold all the structures required to process queries in memory.
 The biggest offender are intermediate or final result sets.
 Therefore, the heap region must be large enough to hold the biggest